 Step 1: Choose your view

-Open the Work Activity panel and select either the "Groups" tab for AI-organized work Groups or the "All" tab for a chronological list of your activities.
+Open the Work Activity panel and select either the Groups tab for AI-organized work Groups or the All tab for a chronological (or reverse chronological) list of your activities.

 Step 2: Select your activities